cemenenkoff/qsnake/README.md

 ![logo](img/readme/qsnake-logo.png)
-# qSnake
-## [Deep Q Learning](https://huggingface.co/learn/deep-rl-course/en/unit3/deep-q-algorithm) for Top-Down 2D Games
+# [Deep Q Learning](https://huggingface.co/learn/deep-rl-course/en/unit3/deep-q-algorithm) for Top-Down 2D Games
 - In the game of [Snake](https://en.wikipedia.org/wiki/Snake_(video_game_genre)), each time the snake eats an apple, it grows by one chunk.
 - The game ends if the snake head hits a wall or its own body.